 First, a little bit of background on what these accounts are.
 The 5% interest savings accounts are provided by a company called Netspend.
 They’ve been around for over a decade and deal in prepaid debit cards.
 As a product, prepaid debit cards are bad.
 They typically prey on low-income people who can’t get access to traditional banking.

 Luckily for us, we can sort of fight back by signing up for a Netspend account and using it only as a savings account.
-Each Netspend card includes access to an FDIC-insured savings account that pays 5% interest annually.
-The FDIC insured part is important.
-The money in your Netspend savings account is treated exactly the same as money in any other FDIC insured bank.
+Each Netspend card comes with access to an FDIC-insured savings account that pays 5% interest annually.
+The FDIC insured part is important – it means the money in your Netspend savings account is treated exactly the same as money in any other FDIC insured bank.
 And remember, we’ll never pay any fees to Netspend because we’ll never actually use the prepaid debit card for anything.